ANKULLUKAN/ANKULLUKAN/README.md

 ## 🚀 Projects

+- 🤖 **Cartesian Robot (CoreXY) – Group Project** – development of a Cartesian robot controlled by a microcontroller using CoreXY kinematics.
+The project includes mechanical construction, motion control and a computer vision module used for target detection and tracking.
 - 🚁 **Drone Simulator (C++ / OpenGL)** – real-time drone simulation with 3D visualization, physics modeling and flight control experiments.
 - 🧤 **Sign Language Translation Glove** *(in progress)* – embedded system using flex sensors and a microcontroller to translate sign language gestures into text or speech.
 - 📦 **Packing Optimization Tool (React)** – algorithmic web application minimizing unused space in packaging processes.